saibaba/monad_monoid/PROOF.md

 Composition must be associative.

-Let's analyze this a little further, before chaining with f:
+Let's analyze this a little further:

 <pre>